I will start this article with exclamation.

 The project manager plays an important role in ensuring all the team members work on their assigned activities in the appropriate order.
 He/she works with team members to increase each member efficiency and confirm which activities must occur in the project and in what order so projects are completed faster and more efficiently.

-Also thanks to Project Manager efforts, clients can solve any problems and get successful project.
+Also thanks to Project Manager efforts, clients can solve any problems and get a successful project.

 - Manage costs and administer procurements.